Ryan82924/Repository/README.md

 ### Key features

-- The application will feature a list of to-do items associated with a user.
-(Remains persistent and is updated.)
+- Features a list of to-do items associated with a user (Remains persistent and is updated)
-- The application features secure login over HTTPS.
+- Features secure login over HTTPS
-- The application will be responsive to the environment.
+- Is responsive to the environment (Size changes with screen size)
-- The application will have the ability to drag and drop tasks
+- User has the ability to drag and drop tasks
-- The application will feature random facts from the web.
+- The application will feature a reward system with random facts pulled from the web
--
+- Ability to add and remove tasks, as well as to mark complete or incomplete

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Proper HTML used.
-There will be a login page and a to-do list page.
+- **HTML** - Proper HTML semantics used.
+There will be a login page for user authentication and a to-do list page for task management.
-- **CSS** - CSS has responsive, the color choice is easy on the eyes and look professional.
-It also will have proper spacing.
+- **CSS** - CSS takes on a responsive, user-friendly and professional appearance.
 Tasks in the list looks good as well as the buttons and the facts.
+Tasks styled as interactive blocks and will visually change states when completed.
-- **React** - Allows the app to be dynamic, allowing the user to check and uncheck tasks and other features, also allows for fetched data like facts/login to be used.
+- **React** - Allows the app to be dynamic, allowing the user to interact with the app in real time and perform activities such as check and uncheck tasks.
+Ensures fetched data like facts/login are able to be used seamlessly from the backend to the user interface.
-- **Service** - Backend service that has a call to both an external API (the fun fact servers) and my own functions that accepts the data from the API and uses it appropriately.
+- **Service** - Backend service will manage API interactions including both third party API's and my own custom work.
+It will:
+  1. Grab fun facts from the external API.
+  2. Process and return the data to the frontend.
+  3. Have custom functions that manage to-do list operations such as adding and deleting tasks.
 - **DB/Login** - Stores login data and updated to-do list data associated with the login.
 Secure and cannot be accessed unless logged in.
 - **WebSocket** - Pushes updates to the frontend in real time.
-Includes updates from my own functions of facts that were grabbed from the external API.
+Includes syncing to-do list changes across different devices if the same user is logged in.
+Alaso includes pushing fact updates to the frontend after task completion.

 ## 🚀 AWS deliverable